 Traditional lipid profile test is useful for cholesterol diagnosis.
 But, you should combine advanced testing for an accurate picture of total health.

-Lipoprotein profile test, how to use it?
+Lipid profile test, how to use it?

 The lipid profile test provides quantities of total cholesterol, LDL-C, HDL-C, and triglycerides.